smejdil/zabbix-edu/README.md

 ## Features

 - Install and configure MySQL
-- Install and configure zabbix_server
+- Install and configure zabbix_server 7.0 LTS
-- Install and configure zabbix_agent2
+- Install and configure zabbix_agent2 7.0 LTS
 - Install and configure Apache 2.4 and PHP 8.3
 - Install and configure ODBC driver for MySQL
 - Install and configure Zabbix API scripts Perl and CPAN modul